-Lap band surgery was the most common bariatric operation done in Australia a few years back.
-It has gradually declined in use due to high long term revision surgery and complication rate.
-This still has some role for certain patients.
+A few years ago, Lap Band surgery was the most common bariatric operation performed in Australia.
+It has gradually declined in use due to high long-term revision surgery and complication rates.

 A Gastric Band (commonly referred to as a lap-band) is a silicon-based device that is surgically placed around the top of the stomach.
 It is adjustable and can be configured to best suit each individual’s requirements.

 Typically, a patient with a BMI of over 35 is an ideal candidate for a gastric band procedure, but this can be extended to patients with a BMI above 30 if certain conditions are met and the surgeon feels a gastric band procedure is the most appropriate solution.
 Check your BMI to see if you qualify for weight loss surgery.